We will be updating this page periodically as questions come to us. Please, let us know if we can help you!

-Resume Builder is a line by line method of resume entry.
-It may seem tedious at first, but once the information is in, Resume Builder helps you format a resume based on a call's requirements.
+Resume Builder is a line-by-line method of resume entry.
+It may seem tedious at first, but once the information is in, Resume Builder helps you quickly format a resume based on a call's requirements.
 Some arts administrators want a short, one-page resume, others allow for two or even three pages, still others want to see it all.
-With resume builder, after just a few mouse clicks and your resume will be ready for output; no more word processing headaches!
+With Resume Builder, after just a few mouse clicks and your resume will be ready for output; no more word processing headaches!

 What is the Letter of Interest Composer?

 The Letter of Interest Composer is a segment-based input method for writing you letter of interest.
 Generally speaking, your various letters of interest will have a lot of content in common with each other.
 With the LOI Composer you can input default paragraphs or sentences to have on hand when writing your letter of interest for a call.
 You simply choose what default text segments you'd like to add to your letter, and then you can edit your letter to include call-specific text before submission.

 How do I format my images for PublicArtist.org?